Preadmission Screening and Resident Review

 2012 Review of State PASRR Policies and Procedures National Report

-This Report reviews state PASRR Level II tools available to CMS from 2009 – 2011 and showed that state PASRR program designs did not comply with federal requirements to a significant extent.
-Detailed reports provided to each state.
+This Report reviews state PASRR Level II tools available to the Center for Medicare & Medicaid Services (CMS) from 2009 – 2011 and showed that state PASRR program designs did not comply with federal requirements to a significant extent.
+Detailed reports are provided to each state.

 2013 Review of State PASRR Policies and Procedures National Report

 This Report reviewed the same Level II criteria from the 2012 report with updated materials provided by states, and showed dramatic improvement in state PASRR program design.
-Detailed reports provided to each state.
-Includes discussion about the next report examining PASRR Level I design.
+Detailed reports are provided to each state, and include discussion about the next report examining PASRR Level I design.

 2014 Review of State PASRR Policies and Procedures National Report

-This Report reviews state PASRR Level I tools and MDS data.
+This Report reviews state PASRR Level I tools and Minimum Data Set (MDS) data.
 Shows that most state Level I initial screens have insufficient or overly restrictive triggers and fail to identify all individuals who should be referred to Level II.
-Detailed reports provided to each state.
+Detailed reports are provided to each state.
 Level I results validated by analysis of MDS data, showing that many NF residents with serious mental illness have not been appropriately identified by PASRR.

 2015 Review of State PASRR Policies and Procedures National Report